geoserver/geoserver/doc/en/user/source/geowebcache/rest/layers.rst

 * GeoServer (``GeoServerLayer``) :download:`XML <representations/geoserverlayer.xml.txt>`

-The examples below use the `cURL <http://curl.haxx.se/>`_ utility, though the examples apply to any HTTP-capable tool or library.
+The examples below use the `cURL <http://curl.haxx.se/>`_ tool, though the examples apply to any HTTP-capable tool or library.

 Adding a GeoWebCache layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~